openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 ### Serial search

 We can do a serial search by using the SEARCH statement.
-The search will begins at the current index setting and will continue until the condition in the WHEN phrase are fulfilled.
-To modify the index setting, we can use the SET statement If there are multiple condition in the WHEN phrase, the search will ends when the one of the conditions is satisfied and the index will remain pointing to the element that satisfied the condition.
+The search will begin at the current index setting and will continue until the condition in the WHEN phrase is fulfilled.
+To modify the index setting, we can use the SET statement.
+If there are multiple conditions in the WHEN phrase, the search will end when the one of the conditions is satisfied and the index will remain pointing to the element that satisfied the condition.

-For example, assume that we have a list of name:
+For example, assume that we have a list of names:

 ```
 77  PEOPLE-SEARCH-DATA                PIC X(20).